WaltersArtMuseum/api-thewalters-org/collections-get.md

 ```
 GET v1/collections
 ```
-This request returns a distinct list of all the collections that match your criteria.
+This request returns a distinct list of all the collections that match your criteria according to the parameters below.

 ## Parameters